Only Tap Water DELIVERS!

 Conservation

-Lake Ontario provides an abundance of water to the communities we serve and our customers greatly benefit by having this natural resource close to home.
-However, it takes power to treat and move the water to your houses.
+Lake Ontario and the other Great Lakes provide an abundance of water to the communities we serve, and our customers greatly benefit by having this natural resource close to home.
+However, it takes power to treat and deliver the water to your houses.
 Therefore, conserving energy is helpful to providing clean, safe water to you.

 Unregulated Contaminant Monitoring Rule